 When it comes to summer living, few places on Lac Léman do it better than our neighbors down in Vevey.
 With an excellent menu of small bites as well as gorgeous salads and tempting burgers AND direct swimming access, Vevey’s Bains Payes is worth the short drive.

 We’ve never actually visited this “La Terrasse”, but we’ve heard from several friends that it’s a must-visit when in the area.
 An updated beach hut-style venue for global comfort food classics & drinks by the lake, it’s a great place to stop after a stroll on this side of the lake or on your way back from the Jardin Botanique.
 It’s the quintessentiel beloved summer bar on the Quai Wilson boasting views of the Jet d’Eau–can’t get more Genevois than that!

-It’s back after a successful summer in 2021!
-Check out the initiative by Montreux Riviera called “Dolce Riviera 2022.”
+It’s back!
+Check out the initiative by Montreux Riviera called “Dolce Riviera “.
 They’ve set up decks in specific areas and towns to allow more swim access to the lake, as well as food and drink stations nearby.
 It’s a must-do ritual this summer – just walk the quais in Vevey and Montreux and let the good vibes and even better views whisk you away.